A PLACE FOR EVERYTHING

 The Green Huts - a brief history

-A small notice ad in a 1919 edition of the Sussex Express listed a former WW1 tin tabernacle chapel building with approximately 1000 chairs for auction.
-Sited in a Seaford field, the building was camp chapel for new recruits, training before heading into combat. notably, amongst the service men passing through Seaford were young volunteers arriving from the Caribbean to form the British West Indian Regiment.
+In a 1919 a small ad in the Sussex Express listed a former WW1 tin tabernacle chapel with approximately 1000 chairs for auction.
+The chapel had formed part of a training camp situated in a Seaford field for new recruits, including notably young volunteers arriving after a long journey from the Caribbean to form the British West Indian Regiment.

-Sold and dismantled it made its way to Lewes by train, becoming part of the weekly cattle market and then weekly auction rooms for Julian Dawson and Gorringes.
-In 2016 sold for development, the huts were cleared - though not quite of everything - and the doors closed.
+Sold and dismantled it made its way to Lewes, becoming part of the cattle market and then weekly auction rooms for Julian Dawson and Gorringes, until 2016 when the land was sold for development.
+The huts were emptied - though not quite of everything - and the doors closed.

 In March 2024 the doors of the derelict buildings were re-opened for a final chapter; Here are some first impressions on entering……..